Abba0919/Llorin-Spotify-Eda-and-Visualization/README.md

 ## Temporal Trends
 - Analyze the trends in the number of tracks released over time.
 Plot the number of tracks released per year.
+  - To know the number of track released over time, I used the code:
+  - Input:
 ```python
 year_distribution = df.groupby('released_year').size().sort_index()
 plt.figure(figsize=(10, 10))